webix-hub/docs/data/desktop/menu.md

 All menu and submenu items can be accessed by their IDs.

 1 .
-Any item can be accessed directly with **getMenuItem()** method that takes item ID as parameter and returns item object:
+Any item can be accessed directly with the **getMenuItem()** method that takes item ID as parameter and returns item object:

 ~~~js
 //getting menu item value by its ID